howjmay/rvv_example/README.md

 Follow the instructions there, or copy what I use:

-    # first install any neccessary packages for your OS, then....
+    # first install any necessary packages for your OS, then....
     git clone https://github.com/riscv-collab/riscv-gnu-toolchain.git --recursive
     cd riscv-gnu-toolchain
     ./configure
     make
-    make build-qemu

 Notes: